Do you spend more time preparing to do things than actually getting things done?

 It was all BS.

-That was me putting a lot of hurdles between myself and the starting point.
-It was me doing everything except what I needed to do, which was sit down and write.
+That fabricated to-do list was me doing everything except what I needed to do, which was sit down and write– you know, the real work.

 I’m not the only one who has used preparation to procrastinate.
-A lot of people find ways to appear busy with their business when they’re really just stalling and wasting time.
+A lot of you find ways to appear busy with your business when you’re really just stalling and wasting time.

 I know someone who wanted to launch a website and decided that meant he must learn to code because he was going to build the site from the ground up.